You’re ten minutes into scrolling through an endless deluge of company websites when you consider going on break:

 “I can’t even figure out what some of these businesses do...”

 At Strouse, we’ve experienced the same frustration when searching for companies that suit our needs.
-When everybody wants you to choose them, figuring out who can get the job done is challenging.
-However, we have no intention of stringing you along for a job if we know you’d be better off elsewhere.
+When everybody wants you to choose their service, it can be challenging to figure out who can get the job done.
+However, we have no intention of stringing you along for a project if we know you’d be better off elsewhere.

 If you’re looking for product solutions, reading the following list will help determine whether our manufacturing capabilities align with your project needs.